 Goals are made up.

-Worse, they’re made up to fit who you are today or who you think you may want to be in the future.
-Neither of which is who you will actually be when you get there.
+Worse, they’re made up to fit who you are today or who you think you may want to be.
+Neither of which is who you will be when you get there.

 Instead, I recommend giving James Clear’s Compass Theory a try: